ghanbarzadeh/memento-mori-python/README.md

 # Death-Wallpaper
-A wallpaper that shows the weeks of your life.
+A wallpaper that shows the weeks of your life. :)
-:D